PatrickJS/PatrickJS-starter/README.md

 For example to use Bootstrap as an external stylesheet:
 1) Create a `styles.scss` file (name doesn't matter) in the `src/styles` directory.
-2) `npm install` the version of Boostrap you want.
+2) `npm install` the version of Bootstrap you want.
 3) In `styles.scss` add `@import '~bootstrap/scss/bootstrap.scss';`
 4) In `src/app/app.module.ts` add underneath the other import statements: `import '../styles/styles.scss';`